Each order (license and/or hosting) includes one free installation, if compatible hosting is available (as provided with the turnkey packages).

 As WordPress registration emails are very common, many email providers will move these emails in Spam folders or even reject emails that don’t meet some checks.

 - Setup real email account that passes SPF & DKIM checks (setup from CPanel).
-Use a SMTP plugin for WordPress to send emails trough that account.
+Use a SMTP plugin for WordPress to send all site emails trough that account.

-- Also add an user verification plugin (as suggested) that changes WP emails from default common templates when requesting verification by email.
+- Also add an automated user email verification plugin (as suggested) that changes WP emails from default common templates when requesting verification by email.

 - Do some tests yourself on popular email sites and mark the emails as Not Spam if showing in Spam folders.
-This can unblock future emails on that service, after an user market it as safe.
+This can unblock future emails on that service, after users marked it as safe.
+Theory: For big email providers, new email senders start with low reputation and positive feedback increases it.

-- Test emails by sending directly from CPanel webmail and troubleshoot with CPanel Email Deliverability tool.
+- If you can’t find the emails, test mailing by sending directly from CPanel webmail and troubleshoot with CPanel Email Deliverability tool.

 - Try using an external mailing account / service by configuring that in SMTP settings.
 Certain mail servers just reject most emails from hosting provider networks and require specific email providers from a different network or service for best deliverability.